 The research results are clearly described and published in peer-reviewed scientific journals.

 a.
-The thesis includes a minimum of four articles published in peer-reviewed journals, whose first author is the PhD candidate
+The thesis includes a minimum of four publishable articles for peer-reviewed journals, whose first author is the PhD candidate

 b.
-The journals that published the research have demonstrable impact (journal impact factor, but also relevance to the subject play a role)
+The journals where the research has been published have demonstrable impact (journal impact factor, but also relevance to the subject play a role)